knksknsy/cnc-shop/README.md

 Further we have X-OS Problems.
 Node-Sass has to be C-Compiled.
 So we need to rebuild this npm package for the dev PC/Server.
 A quick hack to save time is compress the node-sass/ and extract it at the running system.
+(It seems that the Problem is gone by adding node-sass to package.json!!!)

 ```bash
 # Extract node-sass@4.5.3 into node_modules